1. Catalogs

 Open the catalog to page 1

-Higher Education Environments - 2
+Higher Education Environments-2

 Active learning by Coalesse.
 The education landscape is changing.
 On campus, learning happens everywhere; from the classroom to the cafe, and from the library to the resident lounge.
 In formal learning spaces instructors are shifting towards a collaborative learning model and the percentage of informal learning spaces, where students lead their own learning, is growing.
 Furthermore, students expect technology to be integrated seamlessly across campus.
-Fulfilling the needs of today’s learners means designing diverse spaces beyond the classroom that are inspirational, comfortable and support...
+Fulfilling the needs of today’s learners means designing diverse spaces beyond the classroom that are inspirational, comfortable and support a...

 Open the catalog to page 2

-Higher Education Environments - 3
+Higher Education Environments-3

 Collaborative Learning Spaces Interactive and collaborative teaching and learning styles have become the dominant pedagogy because they increase engagement and promote deeper participation.
 This creates a need for informal and flexible spaces to work harder to support a variety of learning styles.
 SW_1 seating / Hosu seating